 Technical skills are important, but also soft skills such as presentation technique and argumentation.
 Project management is also part of the programme.
 This will be very useful during your studies and for your professional career.

-Student profile You have a strong foundation in electrical engineering and might also have practical experience working in a relevant field after earning your bachelor degree.
+Student profile You have a strong foundation in electrical engineering and might also have practical experience working in a relevant field after earning your Bachelor's degree.
 Your social skills are good and you expect to contribute as much to the educational experience of others as you expect to learn from their previous experiences and knowledge.

 A future PhD education is a possibility you might have thought about, but working right after graduation is also something you are considering.
 You like to keep your options open for now.